gordonTang2049/daily_coding_practice/README.md

       all others return nothing

-# code32 - transforming an Json file to other data form
+# code32 - Transforming an Json file to other data form

    Transforming a Geo Map code into other data form

+# code33 - List of Js Functional Programming

+   List of Js Functional programming for different cicrumstance.